-MGT 250 Principles of Management 3 Semester Hours
+MGT 250 Principles of Management

-This course is structured around contributions of the classical, behavioral and management science schools of management using planning, organizing, motivating, deciding, coordinating, directing and controlling functions, as basis for discussion.
-Business ethics will also be included.
+This course is structured around contributions of the classical, behavioral and management science schools of management using planning, organizing, motivating, deciding, coordinating, directing and controlling functions, as basis for discussion, including business ethics.

-MGT 251 Human Resource Management 3 Semester Hours
+MGT 251 Human Resource Management

-This course provides the guidelines used in the management of the human factor of production in the business enterprise.
+This course provides guidelines used in the management of the human factor of production in the business enterprise.

-MGT 199/299 Special Topics in Management 1-3 Semester Hours
+MGT 199/299 Special Topics in Management